FAForever/wiki-pages/patches/Game-&-Balance-Patchnotes-2013.md

 ## 3625
+This a quickfix to 3624.
+- Reduced the Cerberus cybran DPS.
+- Removed the SCU teleport stun.
+- Added a teleport beacon on SCU teleport.

 ## 3624
 This is a quick fix, solving two small “imbalances” and some bugs, all thanks to Pip.